luxx/sbsp/README.md

 ## Contributing

+New songs or song packs are welcome!
 If you are fimilar with git:

 1. Fork it
 2. Create your branch (`git checkout -b my-new-feature`)